mimicdeveloper/death-metal-mania/DEATHMETALMANIAREADME.md

 # 🎸 Death Metal Mania

-Welcome to **Death Metal Mania**, a full-stack web application for discovering death metal bands, viewing events, saving favorites, and managing content as a user or admin.
+Welcome to **Death Metal Mania**, a full-stack web application for discovering death metal bands, viewing events, saving favorite bands and events, and managing content as a user or admin.

 ## 🔧 Setup Instructions